w-zheng/PINNs_for_shear_wave/README.md

-# Project Name
+# Code for master project

-[Code for master project: Simulation and parameter identification of linear shear wave equation using physics-informed neural networks: a feasibility study ]
+[Simulation and parameter identification of linear shear wave equation using physics-informed neural networks: a feasibility study ]

 ## Environment